TysonStanley/dissertateUSU/README.md

     the `\newpage` in that section down to the actual words `Publically abstracted words go here.`.
 It will then not be included in the knitted document.
+  - Currently, the package uses APA 6 formatting for citations (by default) but this can be altered by downloading a new `.csl` file and specifying it in the yaml, by replacing the `apa6.csl` in the `pandoc_args: [ "--csl", "apa6.csl" ]` argument with your file name.

 ## Writing, Writing, Writing